jramkiss/jramkiss.github.io/_posts/2020-05-04-bayesian-optimization.md

 ---
 layout: post
-title: "Bayesian Optimization Explained and Applied"
+title: "Bayesian Optimization"
-date: 2020-04-01 19:22
+date: 2020-05-01 19:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: A look at Bayesian optimization with application to a real world problem
+summary: Notes on Bayesian Optimization for self reference later on.
 ---

 ## Bayesian Optimization

-This post first will focus on explaining Bayesian Optimization, then show an example of its usage in Python.
-Since you're here, I assume you have some interest in finding out more about Bayesian Optimization, and therefore at least know one of its use cases - hyper parameter optimization.

-Let's jump right in by starting with an outline of the Bayesian Optimization algorithm, then we'll disect it.
+Starting with an outline of the Bayesian Optimization algorithm:

-- Start with a function $f(x)$ that we want to minimize
+- Start with a function $f(x)$ that we want to maximize
 - Place a Gaussian Process prior on $f$
 - Evaluate $f$ at an initial point, $x_0$
 - Until convergence criteria is fullfilled:
   - Update posterior on $f$
   - Computer a posterior expectation of $f$
   - Sample a new point $x_{new}$ that maximizes some utility of the expectation of $f$.

 Now that we have a template, let's fill in the knnowledge gaps by answering these questions: